baa151/Project_1/README.md

 </p>

-Thus, I have conducted a Mann-Whitney U test, which can be used when the data do not follow a normal distribution, with a null hypothesis ($H_0$) that says there is no significant difference in COVID-19 deaths between Texas and Michigan, and an alternative hypothesis ($H_a$) that there is a significant difference.
+Thus, I have conducted a Mann-Whitney U test, which can be used when the data do not follow a normal distribution, with a null hypothesis ($H_0$) that says there is no significant difference in the mean number of COVID-19 deaths between Texas and Michigan, and an alternative hypothesis ($H_a$) that there is a significant difference.

 <p align="center">
 <img src="https://github.com/baa151/Project_1/assets/123330888/aef1f970-d86e-4e65-b1d5-feae7cb22a47" width="600" height="400" alt="Image 3">